AnupriyaCH/Text-Summarizer/README.md

 1. Text Summarization:

-Users can input text directly into the application.
+Users can input text directly into the application.<br>
 The application processes the text and generates a summary.
 The summary, along with input and summary word counts, is displayed.